calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Verify cross shard connector permission

-To verify if a specific pair of Account ID and Contract ID is eligible for making Cross shard calls, you need click on the **Check Permissions** button to provide the relevant Account ID and Contract ID that you want to check.
+To verify if a specific pair of Account ID and Contract ID is eligible for making Cross shard calls, you need click on the **Check Permissions** button and provide the relevant Account ID and Contract ID that you want to check.

+![](../../static/img/deny-permisson-rule.png)

 This will help determine if the provided pair has the necessary permissions for performing Cross shard Calls.

-![](../../static/img/deny-permisson-rule.png)

 :::info
 For more details on permissions, refer to the [Permissions](/docs/bridge/bridging/2_permissions.mdx) documentation.